What is a roof steamer, roof ice damn steaming, why do I need it and how much does it cost?

 A roof steamer takes regular, cold tap water and heats it to 300 degrees.
 This steam is forced through a delivery hose and wand where it is focused into a thin, low-pressure column used to cut through ice.

 A high-temp pressure washer is identical to what one might find at a self-service carwash with warmed water in the system.

-A steamer is entirely different than a high temperature pressure washer.
-The two are frequently confused despite the fact that they have little in common.
-Steamers are expensive, specialized machines and unlike pressure washers, have few uses other than ice removal.
-Nothing is faster or safer to use than a true steamer when it comes to getting rid of unwanted ice.
+A steamer is entirely different than a high-temperature pressure washer.
+The two are frequently confused even though they have little in common.
+Steamers are expensive, specialized machines and, unlike pressure washers, have few uses other than ice removal.
+Nothing is faster or safer to use than a true steamer when getting rid of unwanted ice.